-There are lots of regulations covering electrics that you as a Landlord must ensure are safe as you have a duty of care to your tenant to ensure they are safe from hazards.
-Arrange a portable appliance test (PAT) for all the electrical appliances in your property before you let it.
+There are lots of regulations covering electrics that you as a Landlord must ensure are safe as you have a duty of care and a legal requirement to your tenant to ensure they are safe from hazards.
+You should ensure that you have an Electrical Installation Condition Report carried out at your property before the property is let to comply with the Electrical Safety Standards.
+The condition report may highlight certain remedial work which is compulsory to complete before you let your property.
+It is also advised that individual portable appliances are tested as part of this check (PAT).